 Objectification is dehumanization -- Anneke Lucas

-Please sign my petition to get two bills passed in New York State:
+Please sign my petition to get a bill passed in New York State:

-May 2018: Originally one bill, it has been split into two.
+May 2018: Originally one bill, was split into two.

 "Anyone asking for attention, is really asking for LOVE.
 If we can remember this when we see loud or inappropriate behavior, we can make a difference by our presence and acceptance alone."